Walkshorts vs Boardshorts: What’s the Difference?

 Walkshorts are a garment designed for men, and they were quite popular in New Zealand throughout the 60s and the 70s.
 They were primarily designed for white-collar workers to be worn during the summer.

 They usually stopped above the knee for height and were usually worn with leather shoes or sandals, as well as knee-high socks.
-While the style fell out of popularity a long time ago, people now consider walkshorts to be similar to swim trunks.
+While the style fell out of popularity a long time ago, people now consider walkshorts to be similar to swim trunks or volley shorts.

 However, we feel that swim trunks are not the same at all.
 You can still find walking shorts, which are medium or long shorts.
 They are usually cut fuller than a Bermuda short, and they’re primarily used for leisure activities and walking.
 You can find options that are suitable for water, as well.